Happily-Coding/portfolio/my-deployment.md

 cd /home/github/actions-runner
 sudo ./svc.sh start
 ```
-- If ssh connection fails, your vm may be not responding
+- If ssh connection fails, your vm may be not responding, try restarting the vm and it will automatically restart the runner.

 # Workflow fails (TODO expand)
 First go to the workflow logs on github actions, then you can also see: https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/monitoring-and-troubleshooting-self-hosted-runners